Ropes/stonecutters/README.md

 foo-wedc -> MtRainier
 ```

-### etcd membership Transaction to assign an Identifier
+### etcd stonecutters Transaction to assign an Identifier
 1. if key does **not** exist
 2. PUT the key:value{Identifier: Owner} pair using a lease
   * If key is used, iterate to next identifier and retry claim transaction